 Your bot could even switch to a different language based on the visitor’s location.
 This helps create a sense of familiarity and strengthens the connection with the user.

 Pay extra attention to the readability of your bot's content to help make conversations between your chatbot and customers as effortless as possible.

 - Avoid repetition

 Short messages are easy to read and understand, and they encourage more engagement.
 Write simple, to-the-point sentences to keep the conversation moving.

 Don’t try to pack too much in at one time!
 Using links to sections on your website is a good way to provide valuable info while limiting the bot message content.

 Allow time for reading

 Let your customers read the bot’s responses by using message delays.
-This adds a more natural feel to the communication flow and helps chatbot visitors feel as if they are a part of a fluid conversation.
+This adds a more natural feel to the chat flow and helps bot visitors feel like they're part of a fluid conversation.